 More effective communication is a simple way to make sure that people in rural and isolated communities feel as included as possible.

 It's important that you find a way to communicate that works for the people in your area.
 It may take some time for you to find a strategy that works.
 These suggestions are a good starting point.

 - Give advance warning about changes to the date and time for a meeting or event so people can change their transport arrangements.
 Remember people might not check their emails regularly.

 - Send regular communication, such as email updates, at consistent intervals so that people know when to expect them.

 - Allow plenty of time for replies.
 Not all areas have reliable access to the internet, or phone signal, and this means people might not receive communications at the expected time - or be able to respond instantly.

-- Follow our guidelines for staying safe online when you're communicating with young members.
+- Follow our digital safeguarding procedures when you're communicating with young members.

 Plan flexible meetings